 Amber has worked as the local guide for Dharma Journeys pilgrimages with Ven Robina since 2001.
 Those who’ve traveled with him praise his patience and kindness.
 He is very knowledgeable about local customs of the Himalaya and its people.
 Amber and his family live in Kathmandu.

-Based in Sydney, Australia, I have been a student of Lama Zopa Rinpoche since 2014 when I attended the Lam Rim November course at Kopan Monastery.
-It was during this course that I first heard about Lawudo from my tutor Venerable Thubten Gyatso.
+Based in Sydney, Australia, I have been a student of Lama Zopa Rinpoche since 2014 when I attended the November Course at Kopan Monastery.
+It was during this course that I first heard about Lawudo from my tutor, Ven.
+Thubten Gyatso (Adrian Feldman).

 Since then, I have tried to maintain a strong connection with my teachers and the FPMT community.
-I met Venerable Robina in early 2016, at a weekend workshop at Vajrayana Institute in Sydney, and the Lawudo Trek grew from there.
+I met Ven.
+Robina in early 2016 at a weekend workshop at Vajrayana Institute in Sydney, and the Lawudo Trek grew from there.
+I have run five Lawudo Treks (2017-2019, 2022, 2025).

-The idea of this trek was quite simply to travel with a group of open-minded and inspired people to Rinpoche’s cave and raise money for Lawudo Gompa, its carers and community.
-This trek is not run through a company; it is the result of the hard work of a few people who have generously offered their time and services to make it happen.
+The idea of this trek is quite simply to travel with a group of open-minded an inspired people to Rinpoche’s cave and raise money for Lawudo Gompa and projects at Lawudo, its carers and its community.
+I am not a travel agent, and the trek is not run through a company; it is the result of the hard work of a few people who have generously offered their time and services to make it happen.

-Thank you Venerable Robina Courtin, Amber Tamang and all the FPMT centres and groups who share our information with their communities.
+Thank you Venerable Robina Courtin, Lawudo Gompa and Retreat Centre, Amber Tamang, the Love Lawudo group, and all the FPMT centres and groups who share our information with their communities.

 Looking forward to meeting you,